jonathanscholtes/Azure-Streaming-Hackathon/Steps/00-PreReq/README.md

 ### [Create and Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create#create-an-event-hub)

 __Azure Event Hubs__ is a scalable event processing service that ingests and processes large volumes of events and data, with low latency and high reliability.

+Once you are complete with the prereqs, move on to [Step 1](../01-DataLoad/) if you will be creating a stream with the provided 'mock' data or jump to [Step 2](../02-StreamHot) if loading your own data.